JeremyXSC/FineGPR/README.md

 proves the proverbial less-is-more principle.
 We hope this fine-grained dataset could advance research towards re-ID in real scenarios.

+##:fire: NEWS :fire:
+- [10/2021] :boom: **The FineGPR-Caption dataset is coming!**
+- [09/2021] :boom: **The fine-grained caption dataset FineGPR is released!** Please note that this fine-grained FineGPR dataset can be only used for research purpose.

 ****
 ## Table of Contents
 - [FineGPR Introduction](#FineGPR-Introduction)